chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 My code was written in C.
 ```

+In the next example, we will look at an alternative way to run your binary using a multi-stage build.

 ## Example 2 --- Multi-Stage Build for C Applications

-In our first example, we successfully compiled and executed our C binary in the `gcc-glibc` image.
-To go a step further, we can use a multi-stage build, which allows us to compile our program in one image and execute it in another image.
+In our first example, you successfully compiled and executed your C binary in the `gcc-glibc` image.
+To go a step further, you can use a multi-stage build, allowing you to compile your program in one image and execute it in another image.

 A multi-stage build gives you more control over your final image, as you can transfer your program to an image with a smaller footprint after build time to reduce your program's attack surface.
-The `glibc-dynamic` image, which we will use as our second stage in the build, does not contain `gcc`.
+The `glibc-dynamic` image, which you will use as your second stage in the build, does not contain `gcc`.
 Because of this, a malicious binary could not be compiled by an attacker tampering with the image.

-### Step 1: Creating the Dockerfile
+### Creating the Dockerfile

 Create a new Dockerfile called `Dockerfile2`.